Aurora (1957 automobile)

 The prototype had a fiberglass body over a largely wooden structure built on the salvaged chassis of a 1953 Buick, which was not adequately tested before the scheduled public unveiling in 1957 and broke down 15 times on the way to the press conference, requiring towing to 7 different garages; mainly due to clogging of the fuel system, which had sat unused for the previous four years.
 After the inauspicious beginning of arriving hours late for its own unveiling, the car did not inspire the public due to its appearance, lack of performance, and high price, and there were no advance orders.

 The company's finances were called into question; Juliano stated that that had been instigated by General Motors, and compared himself to Preston Tucker.
 He was investigated by the IRS, accused by the Catholic Church of misappropriating parishioners' donations, and forced to leave the Order of the Holy Ghost.
 But in fact, he himself had gone deeply into personal debt financing the company, and eventually declared bankruptcy, forfeiting the prototype to a repair shop as collateral for unpaid repair bills.
 It passed through several hands before finally being abandoned behind a Cheshire auto body shop in 1967.
 Juliano died of a brain hemorrhage in 1989.

 In 1993, the car was discovered by British car enthusiast Andy Saunders of Poole, Dorset, in a sketch in a book about dream cars; "It was so ugly it was unreal.
 I said straightaway, 'I've got to own that.'"
 After several years of searching, he eventually tracked the car down by the name of the garage in the background of a photograph of the car, purchased it sight unseen for $1,500, and had it shipped to Britain for another $2,000.
 The fiberglass and wood structure of the car proved to have deteriorated terribly from exposure, as well as the interior and plastic windshield.
 Restoration was further complicated by a lack of adequate documentation or even photographs of the car, the absence of the late Father Juliano to assist as a consultant, and the lack of replacement parts for a prototype vehicle.
-However, restoration was completed in early 2005, and the car was unveiled to a newly re-astounded public at the Goodwood Festival of Speed.
+However, restoration was completed in early 2005, and the car was exhibited at the Goodwood Festival of Speed.
 It was recently acquired by the Lane Motor Museum in Nashville, TN and is now on display.